ESO-Database/Steam-Deck-Client/README.md

 With the ESO-Database Steam Deck Client you update the needed The Elder Scrolls Online AddOns and automatically upload the AddOn data after your game sessions with a background service.

-You have to setup a superuser password in order to enable automatic uploads.
-For more information, see the <a href="#requirements">requirements</a> section.

-## Requirements
-First, head into Desktop mode if you haven’t already.
-To do so, go to Power, then Desktop mode in the Steam button menu.
-Once loaded in, enter the menu on the taskbar and find Terminal.
-This will load up a terminal page.

-Now, all you have to do is type `passwd`

-After that, you will be prompted to choose and repeat the password.
-Once this is done, you can proceed to the <a href="#installation">Installation</a> section.

 ## Installation
 Right-click on the following link and select "Save Link As" and save the file to your Steam deck in desktop mode.
-<a href="https://raw.githubusercontent.com/ESO-Database/Steam-Deck-Client/master/Install-ESO-Database.desktop?token=GHSAT0AAAAAACBIEXY6FOUEQCEQL6OJ5ZBCZBZMI7Q">👉 Save this link to your Steam Deck in Desktop Mode!</a>
+<a href="https://raw.githubusercontent.com/ESO-Database/Steam-Deck-Client/master/Install-ESO-Database.desktop">👉 Save this link to your Steam Deck in Desktop Mode!</a>

 After that, simply open the shortcut to start the installation of ESO Database Steam Deck Integration.